-Throughout this fellowship I am hoping to look at whether families are involved in the investigation of the deaths of learning disabled people, if they are how that happens, and if they are not what other options are available to them.
+Throughout this fellowship I hoped to look at whether families were involved in the investigation of the deaths of learning disabled people, if they were how that happened, and if they were not what other options were available to them.

-I will use this site to support my work and document my progress.
-I will attempt to incorporate a focus on advocacy, activism, deinstitutionalisation and legal redress as mechanisms of support for bereaved relatives, and methods of improving care and patient safety for people with a learning disability.
+I used this site to support my work and to document my progress.
+I incorporated a focus on advocacy, activism, deinstitutionalisation and legal redress as mechanisms of support for bereaved relatives, and methods of improving care and patient safety for people with a learning disability.

 Who am I?